Strong earthquake shakes Taiwan .. and scary videos from the capital

 consecutive military statements

-The beginning was when the Vice-President of the Sudanese Sovereignty Council, Mohamed Hamdan Dagalo (Hemedti), announced, after a meeting he held with the Speaker of the Council, Abdel Fattah Al-Burhan, on Friday, the agreement of the military leaders to appoint the civilian political forces as prime minister and head of the council.
+The beginning was when the Vice-President of the Sudanese Sovereignty Council, Mohamed Hamdan Dagalo (Hemedti), announced, following a meeting he held with the Speaker of the Council, Abdel Fattah Al-Burhan, on Friday, the agreement of the military leaders to appoint the civilian political forces as prime minister and head of the council.

-The statement stated that the two military commanders reaffirmed their commitment this summer to “the military establishment’s exit from the political scene and its full return to its tasks stipulated in the constitution and the law” after the appointment of a civilian government.
+The statement stated that the two military commanders reaffirmed their commitment this summer to “the military establishment’s exit from the political scene and its full return to its tasks stipulated in the constitution and the law” following the appointment of a civilian government.

 A day later, Al-Taher Abu Haja, Al-Burhan’s media advisor, confirmed on Saturday that “the army will only hand over power to a government agreed upon by all Sudanese or an elected government.”